 Crystals are crystal beads made out of leaded glass and have a high shine.
 They are usually faceted for additional shine.
 The most commonly known crystals are Swarovski Elements but there are Czech crystals too which are of good quality at a cheaper price.
 Often used for wedding dresses and tiaras, crystal beads are often used for special pieces of jewellery.
 Clear crystals are often known as rhinestones and can be purchased in a setting (chatons).

 Delicas are small, perfectly cylindrical modern Japanese glass beads with thin walls and large holes.
 They are manufactured by Miyuki.
 They come in 2 sizes; a size 11 and a size 8 (often known as a double delica).
 Delicas are the best choice for bead weaving (on or off loom) and beadwork patterns such as peyote, brick stitch and square stitch as they lie beautifully flat.

 These are beads that are cut to produce multiple flat faces that create a sparkling effect.
-Often seen as glass beads e.g. fire-polished or semi-precious e.g. garnets.
+Faceted beads are often made of glass, such as fire polished beads, bicones and rondelles.

 Flatbacks are crystals set on one flat side so they can be glued on.
-You can also obtain iron-on flatbacks for garments, also know as hotfix.
+You can also obtain iron-on flatbacks for garments, also known as hotfix.